 5 Easy Ways to Improve Employee Cybersecurity Around the Holidays

 The holiday season is fast approaching.
 With it comes an increase in online shopping — which could mean an increase in cybercrime.
-With online sales expected to grow by 4.8% this holiday season, according to Salesforce, cybercriminals will look to exploit the surge in digital transactions.
-Employee cybersecurity should be very important for business owners at this time, as a data breach could result in the theft of customer information, financial losses and reputational damage.
+Online sales are expected to grow by 4.8% this holiday season, according to Salesforce.
+Cybercriminals will look to exploit the surge in digital transactions.
+Employee cybersecurity should be a high priority for business owners.
+A data breach could result in the theft of customer information, financial losses and reputational damage.

-With increased online shopping and the rise in remote work, it is paramount that business owners give their employees the skills to avoid cybercrime.
+With increased online shopping and the rise in remote work, business owners must help their employees avoid cybercrime.
 To protect your business during this high-risk time, here are five easy ways to improve your employees’ cybersecurity around the holidays.

 1: Improve employee cybersecurity by educating employees on how to protect card data

-When it comes to employee cybersecurity, knowing how scammers try to steal your information is half the battle.
-Online criminals often use a tactic known as phishing in which they create fraudulent websites, emails or text messages to steal credit card details or login credentials.
-According to the Federal Trade Commission, the most effective way to avoid falling victim to these scams is to recognize potential phishing attempts and avoid suspicious links or attachments.
+When it comes to employee cybersecurity, knowing how scams work is half the battle.
+Online criminals often use a tactic known as phishing.
+Phishing scams use fraudulent websites, emails or text messages to steal credit card details or login credentials.
+According to the Federal Trade Commission, the most effective way to avoid falling victim to these scams is to recognize potential phishing attempts.
+You want to avoid suspicious links or attachments.

-Encourage employees to only use trusted websites when making purchases, to ensure that the site URLs begin with “https” for secure transactions and to never provide personal or financial information through text or email.
+Encourage employees to only use trusted websites when making purchases.
+They should ensure that the site URLs begin with “https” for secure transactions.
+Never provide personal or financial information through text or email.
 Training seminars on recognizing phishing scams or even simple written guides on protecting payment information can help minimize the risk to both the employee and the company and support your employees’ cybersecurity.

 2: Use spam filters and security software to avoid phishing scams

-Phishing attempts increase during the holidays, mirroring the uptick in online shopping.
-So it’s critical to put proper tools in place to defend against them.
-Employee cybersecurity can be bolstered by using spam filters and advanced security software, which can help block malicious emails before they even reach your employees’ inboxes.
+Phishing attempts increase during the holidays.
+This mirrors the uptick in online shopping.
+It’s critical to put proper tools in place to defend against cybercrime.
+Bolster employee cybersecurity by using spam filters and advanced security software.
+These help block malicious emails before they even reach your employees’ inboxes.

-Phishing emails are designed to look legitimate, appearing as if they are from trusted sources like retailers or financial institutions, which can make them hard to spot.
-Spam filters and security software can help remove and flag these before they enter your inbox.
-Train employees to recognize common phishing techniques, such as emails from generic domains like gmail, hotmail or yahoo, that include urgent requests for sensitive information.
+Phishing emails are designed to look legitimate, appearing as if they are from trusted sources like retailers or financial institutions.
+This can make them hard to spot.
+Spam filters and security software help remove and flag these before they enter your inbox.
+Train employees to recognize common phishing techniques, such as emails from generic domains like Gmail, Hotmail or Yahoo, that include urgent requests for sensitive information.

 3: Advise your employees to use strong passwords and update them regularly.